Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V
 **Duration:** Instantaneous

 You create a lash of lightning energy that strikes at one creature of your choice that you can see within 15 feet of you.
-The target must succeed on a Strength saving throw or be pulled up to 10 feet in a straight line toward you and then take 1d8 lightning damage if it is within 5 feet of you.
+The target must succeed on a Strength Saving Throw or be pulled up to 10 feet in a straight line toward you and then take 1d8 lightning damage if it is within 5 feet of you.

 This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).